THE EPSOM DOWNS BRANCH

 Click on the station names for more information and images

-The Epsom Downs line is situated in Surrey, on the boundary of the North Downs with the Southern ridge of the Greater London area.
-It branches off the South London suburban mainline at Sutton, serving three stations (Belmont, Banstead, and Epsom Downs) on a stretch of track four miles in length.
+The Epsom Downs branch (situated on the boundary of the Surrey North Downs and Greater London) branches off the mainline at Sutton, serving three stations (Belmont, Banstead, and Epsom Downs) on a stretch of track four miles in length.

 BANSTEAD